Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 :::

 - **Abbreviations - What do all of the abbreviations that are used to label mods in Mod Organizer 2 mean?**
-  - The abbreviations are an organizational framework that simplify the maintenance of UF:
+  - The abbreviations are an organizational framework that simplify the maintenance of Uranium Fever:
     - OP - The mod has optimized in some fashion.
     - MG - The plugin has been merged into a master patch.
     - FL - The plugin has been flagged as ESM.